-On Bankrate's earnings test, FOOTHILL scored 18 out of a possible 30, above the national average of 10.31.
+On Bankrate's test of asset quality, FOOTHILL scored 40 out of a possible 40 points, beating out the national average of 38.09 points.